vasundhara-mane/ROTC-semi-guided-material/README.md

 # The Rise of the Containers (semi-guided) material

 ROTC is a 2-day hands-on, semi-guided workshop, participants will explore Kubernetes and go deeper into its various components.
-This repositopry contains learning material for the workshop.
+This repository contains learning material for the workshop.